TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Page/Index.rst

         Inserts custom content in the head section of the website.

-        While you can also use this to include stylesheet references or JavaScript, you should better use :ref:`page.includeCSS <setup-page-includecss-array>`
+        While you can also use this to include stylesheet references or JavaScript, you should better use :confval:`page.includeCSS <page-includeCSS>`
-        and :ref:`page.includeJS <setup-page-includejs-array>` for such files.
+        and :confval:`page.includeJS <page-includeJS>` for such files.
         Features like file concatenation and file compression will not work on files, which are included using :typoscript:`headerData`.

-        For meta tags, use the dedicated configuration :ref:`page.meta <meta>`.
+        For meta tags, use the dedicated configuration :confval:`page.meta <page-meta>`.

         By default, gets inserted after all the style definitions.